soutaro/querly/README.md

-# Querly - Query Method Calls from Ruby Programs
+# Querly - Pattern Based Checking Tool for Ruby

 [![Build Status](https://travis-ci.org/soutaro/querly.svg?branch=master)](https://travis-ci.org/soutaro/querly)

 Querly is a query language and tool to find out method calls from Ruby programs.
+Define rules to check your program with patterns to find out *bad* pieces.
-You write simple query for method calls, and Querly finds out *wrong* pieces from your program.
+Querly finds out matching pieces from your program.

 ## Overview

-Your project should have many local rules:
+Your project may have many local rules:

-* Should not use `Customer#update_mail` but 30x faster `Customer.update_all_email` (Slower `#update_mail` is left just for existing code, but new code should not use it)
+* Should not use `Customer#update_mail` and use 30x faster `Customer.update_all_email` instead (Slower `#update_mail` is left just for existing code, but new code should not use it)
 * Should not use `root_url` without `locale:` parameter
 * Should not use `Net::HTTP` for Web API calls, but use `HTTPClient`

 These local rule violations will be found during code review.
-Reviewers will ask commiter to revise, commiter will fix, fine.
+Reviewers will ask commiter to revise; commiter will fix; fine.
 Really?
-It is boring and time consuming.
+It is boring and time-consuming.
 We need some automation!

 However, that rules cannot be the standard.